Kazakhstan in the Junior Eurovision Song Contest 2021: Semi-final

 The online semi-final took place between 8 and 12 October 2021 where users were able vote for their favorite artists on Khabar's official website.
 The top ten acts with the most votes proceeded to the televised national final.

 Final

 The final took place on 6 November 2021 in Nur-Sultan, where ten acts performed their candidate Junior Eurovision songs written for them by composers directly invited by Khabar in a televised production.
 The winner was determined by a 50/50 combination of both public telephone vote and the votes of jury members made up of music professionals.
-Beknur Zhanibek and Alinur Khamzin were tied for the first place and the tie was to be decided by the jury, however after consultation with the composers of both songs it was ultimately decided that Zhanibek and Khamzin would both represent Kazakhstan with the song "Ertegı älemı", retitled as "Ertegı älemı (Fairy World)".
+Beknur Zhanibekuly and Alinur Khamzin were tied for the first place and the tie was to be decided by the jury, however after consultation with the composers of both songs it was ultimately decided that Zhanibekuly and Khamzin would both represent Kazakhstan with the song "Ertegı älemı", retitled as "Ertegı älemı (Fairy World)".

-Artist and song information

-Alinur Khamzin and Beknur Zhanibekuly

-Alinur Khamzin and Beknur Zhanibekuly are a Kazakh pop music duo, also known as Alinur & Beknur that represented Kazakhstan at the Junior Eurovision Song Contest 2021 with the song " (Fairy World)".